 - Guideline-based documentation prompts (as applicable)

-- Clean ICD-10 selection tied to plan policy triggers
+- Clean ICD-10 selection aligned with plan policy triggers

 - Clear ordering authority (who orders, how it's governed, and how results route back)

-This is where many programs quietly fail: they deliver a great clinical conversation, then hand off the operational mess to the member, HR, or the TPA.
+This is where programs quietly fail: great clinical conversation, then an operational mess handed to the member, HR, or TPA.

-Even “helpful” dashboards can become problematic if they slice populations so narrowly that someone could infer who is in a hereditary cancer or high-risk cardiac cohort.
+Even 'helpful' dashboards become problematic when they slice populations so narrowly that someone could infer who's in a hereditary cancer or high-risk cardiac cohort.

 If you sponsor or purchase tele-genetic counseling, insist on privacy-forward reporting design, including: